Skip navigation

 Jonathon Russell

-Associate Dean; Central Michigan University
+Associate Dean, Central Michigan University

 While conducting my research I found many risk factors that can influence the equity gap including pre-college (financial factors, college prep), student experience (feelings of belonging, college transition), and academics (advising, rigor).
-Multiple resources noted that peer-to-peer mentoring programs increase first year engagement and ease both the academic and social transition to college.
+Multiple resources noted that peer-to-peer mentoring programs increase first-year engagement and ease both the academic and social transition to college.
 I felt this would be a good area to investigate and began looking at existing peer-to-peer programs available at CMU.

-Want to participate in the Rising Higher Education Leaders Fellowship or nominate a colleague?
+Interested in the Rising Higher Education Leaders Fellowship?

 Get Started

-At the conclusion of the EAB fellowship I had a meeting with the Vice President of Student Recruitment and Retention to share my research.
-Moving forward our university plans to utilize EAB and other resources to audit our existing peer-to-peer mentor programs for minority students and develop a university wide resource for peer-to-peer mentoring programs at CMU.
+At the conclusion of the EAB fellowship, I had a meeting with the Vice President of Student Recruitment and Retention to share my research.
+Moving forward our university plans to utilize EAB and other resources to audit our existing peer-to-peer mentor programs for minority students and develop a university-wide resource for peer-to-peer mentoring programs at CMU.
 It will be important work and I believe it will improve the student experience for all students at Central Michigan University.

 I have enjoyed being a part of the first cohort of the EAB Rising Education Leaders Fellowship.
 This has been a great experience and I have met many wonderful higher education administrators over the past nine months.
 It was great to share ideas about my project and research with my capstone buddy RĂ©nard Harris, and gain insight into the workings of a different institution and how they solve problems.
-I am very appreciative by the opportunity to have met and work with so many great people through this experience.
+I am very appreciative of the opportunity to have met and worked with so many great people through this experience.

 More Blogs